Battle of Xiapi: Lü Bu's final moments

 Lü Bu was resting when his subordinates Song Xian and Wei Xu captured him and tied him up.
 They threw his ji down the walls and opened the gates for Cao Cao's forces to enter.
 Lü Bu was brought before Cao Cao and he complained that he was too tightly bound, but Cao Cao said, "A tiger must be tied up securely."
 Lü Bu then said to Hou Cheng, Wei Xu and Song Xian, "I treated all of you well, why do you betray me?"
 Song Xian replied, "(You) listen to your wives and concubines and ignore our advice.
 You call this 'treating us well'?"
 Lü Bu remained silent.
-Cao Cao then had Gao Shun executed.
+Cao Cao then had Gao Shun executed after Gao did not reply when Cao asked him if he had anything to say.
 He wanted to spare Chen Gong but the latter insisted on accepting his fate and was executed as well.
 Lü Bu attempted to persuade Cao Cao to spare him, saying that he was willing to serve under Cao Cao and help him conquer the empire.
 When Cao Cao asked Liu Bei for his opinion, Liu replied, "Haven't you seen what happened to Ding Yuan and Dong Zhuo?"
 Lü Bu glared at Liu Bei and said, "You're the most untrustworthy person!"
 As he was being dragged away, Lü Bu turned back and shouted at Liu Bei, "Big eared fellow!
 Have you forgotten the incident when I fired an arrow through the ji?"
 Cao Cao then had Lü Bu executed by hanging and his dead body decapitated.